 Supreme Court, London, UK 360 Virtual Tour.

-The 360-degree virtual tour of the Supreme Court of the United Kingdom helps the online visitors to explore the court from anywhere in the world and at their convenience.
+The 360-degree virtual tour of the Supreme Court of the United Kingdom helps online visitors to explore the court from anywhere in the world and at their convenience.

-The Supreme Court is the final court of appeal in the United Kingdom for civil cases, and for criminal cases from England, Wales, and Northern Ireland.
+The Supreme Court is the final court of appeal in the United Kingdom for civil cases and criminal cases from England, Wales, and Northern Ireland.
 It hears cases of the greatest public or constitutional importance affecting the whole population, including disputes relating to devolution.
 The United Kingdom has a doctrine of parliamentary sovereignty, so the Supreme Court is much more limited in its powers of judicial review than the constitutional or supreme courts of some other countries.
 It cannot overturn any primary legislation made by Parliament.

 In October 2009, The Supreme Court replaced the Appellate Committee of the House of Lords as the highest court in the United Kingdom.

 The Supreme Court’s 12 Justices maintain the highest standards set by the Appellate Committee but are now explicitly separate from both Government and Parliament.

 The Court hears appeals on arguable points of law of the greatest public importance, for the whole of the United Kingdom in civil cases, and for England, Wales, and Northern Ireland in criminal cases.

 Additionally, it hears cases on devolution matters under the Scotland Act 1998, the Northern Ireland Act 1998, and the Government of Wales Act 2006.